What will be in Obama's final budget proposal?

 Obama will ask for funding to hire 200 new ATF staff to enforce gun laws.

-Reporting by Roberta Rampton, Ayesha Rascoe and Jeff Mason; editing by Jonathan Oatis, Bill Trott and Chizu Nomiyama
+Reporting by Roberta Rampton and Ayesha Rascoe; Editing by G Crosse, Jonathan Oatis, Bill Trott and Peter Cooney